ava-labs/avalanchego/vms/platformvm/docs/validators_versioning.md

 Whenever the block at height `H` adds or removes a validator, the P-chain does, among others, the following operations:

-1. it updates the current validators set to add the new validator or remove it if expired;
+1. it updates the current validator set to add the new validator or remove it if expired;
 2. it explicitly records the validator set diffs with respect to the validator set at height `H-1`.

 These diffs are key to rebuild the validator set at a given past height.
 In this section we illustrate their content.
 In next ones, We'll see how the diffs are stored and used.